- What is QA Engineering?

 - Working Knowledge of Web-Based Testing Applications

-- Analyse, classify, and report flaws throughout the testing process.
+- Analyze, classify, and report flaws throughout the testing process.

 - Recognize potential issues.